Skip to main content

 Navigation

-To connect the pages in your application, you will want to build Navigation between these pages.
-There are a few different ways to facilitate this navigation.
+To connect the pages in your application, you will need to establish Navigation between them.
+There are several methods to facilitate this navigation.

-Multi-page Superblocks apps utilize a single-page app architecture so that page transitions are snappy as you'd expect in modern web applications.
+Multi-page Superblocks apps employ a single-page app architecture to ensure quick and smooth page transitions, typical of modern web applications.

-The most common way to navigate between pages is to use the Navigate to page action.
+The most common method for navigating between pages is by using the Navigate to page action.

-You can wire the Navigate to page action up to any event handler in order to trigger a navigation to another page.
+The Navigate to Page action can be connected to any event handler to initiate navigation to another page.

 Navigate to page